 - Benefits Extended to All Retirees

 Upon employment, all full-time faculty and staff are automatically enrolled in one of the University's two non-contributory retirement plans; either the Missouri State Employees' Retirement System, referred to as MOSERS, or the College and University Retirement Plan, referred to as CURP.
 MOSERS is a defined benefit plan which requires five years of creditable service for vesting, whereas CURP is a defined contribution plan with immediate vesting.
 All staff employees, and faculty hired before July 1, 2002, are enrolled in MOSERS.
 Faculty and full-time academic administrators hired after July 1, 2002 are enrolled in CURP.

 MOSERS: Employees who are planning to retire are strongly encouraged to attend a MOSERS pre-retirement seminar which is free, on campus, and scheduled in October of each year.
-Eligibility and length of service requirements for retirement are described fully in the MOSERS General Employees' Retirement Handbook.
+Eligibility and length of service requirements for retirement are described fully in the MOSERS General Employees' Retirement Handbooks.
 Applications for retirement must be submitted to MOSERS at least 30 days before the desired retirement date; failing to do so will delay retirement.
 Employees are also encouraged to contact the Office of Human Resources 90 days prior to their anticipated retirement date to schedule an appointment to be briefed about retirement relevant matters and to prepare the application for retirement.
 The Office of Human Resources will assist in preparing all relevant retirement paperwork.
 During the appointment, a representative from Human Resources will explain the various retirement plans and options.
 Employees should bring one of the following documents as proof-of-age: